MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium.md

 ## Extensions

 You may have used extensions to the DevTools to help you diagnose and debug issues when building your web sites or apps.
 You can acquire extensions for Microsoft Edge from [the Microsoft Edge Addons](https://microsoftedge.microsoft.com/addons/category/Edge-Extensions) page.
+From this page, you can browse DevTools extensions from the "Developer tools" category or search for a specific extension.

 You can also add extensions from the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions).